vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Var.
 54, 1-19.
 Uttarāyaṇa-Gifts are recommended at the beginning of each

-ayana ( vide Śātātapa in KV 536 and VKK 292) and gifts made at the beginning of an ayana yield a crorefold of merit, while a gift on Amāyāsyā gives only 100 times (RM q. by KV.
+ayana ( vide Śātātapa in KV 536 and VKK 292) and gifts made at the beginning of an ayana yield a crorefold of merit, while a gift on Amāvāsyā gives only 100 times (RM q. by KV.
 381, VKK 214).
 Vide I. A, vol. 20 pp. 104-106 for a grant of Eastern Cālukya king Mango-yuvarāja on the

-occasion of Uttarāyaṇa-sankrānti.
+occasion of Uttarāyaṇa-saṅkrānti.
 Utthāpanaikādaśīmon K. śu.
 11; GK 188, KSS 42 (has three

 mantras for Viṣṇūtthāpana ).
 Utpattyekādaśī—Vide VK No. 694.
 Utsarjana-Vide H. of Dh. vol. II 815-818, NS 120-121, SmK

 164-167.
 Utsavas-Numerous utsavas are mentioned in the Purāṇas and

 works on vrata.
 Some of these such as Holikā, Durgotsava have already been described at some length above.
 A few more will be briefly dealt with at appropriate places in the list.
-The word ' utsava' occurs in Rg.
+The word ' utsava' occurs in R̥g.
 I. 100.
 8 and I. 102.
 1 and is derived from the root su in the sense of urging or inspiring' by Sāyaṇa.
 Vide India Antiqua' (a volume presented to Dr. J. Ph.
 Vogel) pp 146-153 where Prof. Gonda

 derives it from root su' (rather unconvincingly).
 Udakasaptami-drinking only a handful of water on 7th tithi